Energy transition: Renewable energy

-The energy sources that are considered the most important in the low carbon energy transition are wind power and solar power.
-Both offer the potential to reduce net emissions by 4 Gt CO2 equivalents per year each, half of it with lower net lifetime costs than the reference.
+The most important energy sources in the low carbon energy transition are wind power and solar power.
+They could reduce net emissions by 4 billion tons CO2 equivalent per year each, half of it with lower net lifetime costs than the reference.
+Other renewable energy sources include bioenergy, geothermal energy and tidal energy, but they currently have higher net lifetime costs.

 By 2022, hydroelectricity is the largest source of renewable electricity in the world, providing 16% of the world's total electricity in 2019.
 However, because of its heavy dependence on geography and the generally high environmental and social impact of hydroelectric power plants, the growth potential of this technology is limited.
 Wind and solar power are considered more scalable, but still require vast quantities of land and materials.
 They have higher potential for growth.
 These sources have grown nearly exponentially in recent decades thanks to rapidly decreasing costs.
 In 2019, wind power supplied 5.3% worldwide electricity while solar power supplied 2.6%.

 While production from most types of hydropower plants can be actively controlled, production from wind and solar power depends on the weather.
 Electrical grids must be extended and adjusted to avoid wastage.
-Hydropower is therefore considered a dispatchable source, while solar and wind are variable renewable energy sources.
+Dammed hydropower is a dispatchable source, while solar and wind are variable renewable energy sources.
 These sources require dispatchable backup generation or energy storage to provide continuous and reliable electricity.
 For this reason, storage technologies also play a key role in the renewable energy transition.
 As of 2020, the largest scale storage technology is pumped storage hydroelectricity, accounting for the great majority of energy storage capacity installed worldwide.
 Other important forms of energy storage are electric batteries and power to gas.

-Other renewable energy sources include bioenergy, geothermal energy and tidal energy, coming at higher costs.

-Regarding energy use and efficiency the electrification of road transport is one key technology.
+The "Electricity Grids and Secure Energy Transitions" report by the IEA emphasizes the necessity of increasing grid investments to over $600 billion annually by 2030, up from $300 billion, to accommodate the integration of renewable energy.
+By 2040, the grid must expand by more than 80 million kilometers to manage renewable sources, which are projected to account for over 80% of the global power capacity increase over the next two decades.
+Failure to enhance grid infrastructure timely could lead to an additional 58 gigatonnes of carbon dioxide emissions by 2050, significantly risking a 2 °C global temperature rise.